Jake Paul stays unbeaten, tops Silva in unanimous decision

 It was a spectacle in front of more than 14,000 fans that mixed boxing and all different types of celebrity, but the main draw was the 25-year-old Paul, who has shown a surprising knack for skills in the ring.
 He’s also a master of self-promotion, riding up to Wednesday’s open workout on a horse and walking around Desert Diamond Arena on Saturday with two people in gigantic Transformers-like outfits behind him.

 Silva (3-2) was the fan favorite, receiving loud cheers when he entered the ring.
-The 47-year-old built his fame as a UFC star but got his start in boxing and returned to the sport in 2020.
+He built his fame as a UFC star but got his start in boxing and returned to the sport in 2020.

+“That’s the game,” Silva said.
+“Sometimes you win, sometimes you lose.
+But nothing will change in my life.
+I’ll continue training hard because I’m born for this.”

 Paul and Silva’s eight-round catchweight bout was on a card that included former NFL running back Le’Veon Bell fighting recently retired UFC veteran Uriah Hall, along with a YouTube-famous primary care physician named Doctor Mike, who took on former MMA fighter Chris Avila.